API Reference

 name is the thread name.
 By default, a unique name is constructed of the form “Thread-N” where N is a small decimal number.

-args is a list or tuple of arguments for the target invocation.
+args is the argument tuple for the target invocation.
 Defaults to ().

 kwargs is a dictionary of keyword arguments for the target invocation.
 Defaults to {}.